 Remember: it’s also about experience, not just product.

 - Have enough staff to do the job.
-All hands on deck, even if that means hiring temporary help.
+It’s all hands on deck, even if that means hiring temporary help.
 Plan ahead and watch for vacation or day-off requests.

 - Incentivize the day.
 Find a way to reward or treat your employees during the hectic day.
-Whether you offer increased commissions or treat the whole crew to a meal or some other reward after, help them see the day as positive for them, too.
+Whether you offer increased commissions, treat the whole crew to a meal, or give them some other reward after, help them see the day as positive for them, too